jjaassoonn/transcendental/README.md

 theorem e_transcendental : ¬ is_algebraic ℤ e :=
 ```

 Here is the catch.
-I used the following theorems directly and I didn't prove the function I used are integrable.
-I used polynomial and exp function.
+I used the following theorems directly without prove.
+But all the functions used were proved to be measurable and integrable on closed interval.
+Once ftc is in the `mathlib` I will change ftc to its correct form and prove the relevant assumption.

 ``` lean
 axiom ftc (f: ℝ -> ℝ) (a b : ℝ) (h : b ≥ a) :  (∫ x in set.Icc a b, (deriv f) x) = f b - f a